cyclosproject/cyclos4-ui/README.md

 }
 ```

-You will also have to resize your logo to these pixel sizes, and copy them to the `dist/images` folder.
+You will also have to resize your logo to these pixel sizes, and copy them to the `dist/ui/images` folder (or `dist/images` if running versions previous than 3.0).

 Either a physical phone running KaiOS, or the [KaiOS simulator](https://developer.kaiostech.com/getting-started/env-setup/simulator) can be used to test the application.
 Be aware that the simulator has several known issues (such as only accepting text using the physical PC keyboard) - see the release notes for more details.